 In a standard AP Calc or Chemistry class, the train leaves the station at a specified time.

 If you miss the concept of derivatives on Tuesday, the train doesn’t stop.
 It barrels toward integrals on Wednesday.
 By Friday, you are three stops behind and the conductor isn't looking back.
+One-to-one tutoring eliminates this problem entirely.

 One of the massive advantages of one-on-one tutoring is complete control over the throttle.